sabina-tmg/sabina-tmg/README.md

-# Hi there, I'm [Sabina tamang] 👋
+# Hi,👋 I'm Sabina Tamang

 Welcome to my GitHub profile!
 I'm a passionate developer and tech enthusiast.
-Here you'll find some of the projects I've been working on, including my restaurant management system and task management application.

-## About Me
+ 👯 About Me

 - 🌱 I’m currently learning and building projects using Python and Django.
 - 👯 I’m looking to collaborate on open-source projects.